Anthonypaige/investnurenergy/src/content/post/electrical-panel-upgrades-a-keystone-of-the-inflation-reduction-act.md

 - Have a load capacity of not less than 200 amps.
 - Enable the installation and use of qualified energy efficiency improvements or property.

 Whether you're considering upgrading your HVAC system, installing a Heat Pump, or adding an Energy Star certified appliance, this credit can make your home more energy-efficient and future-ready.
-For eligibility and application details, refer to [Energy Star’s guidelines](https://www.energystar.gov/).
-Learn more about 25C at [Energy Efficient Home Upgrades](https://www.investonyourenergy.com/energy-efficient-home-upgrades).
+For eligibility and application details, refer to [Energy Star’s guidelines](https://www.energystar.gov/about/federal_tax_credits/electric_panel_upgrade).
+Learn more about 25C at [Energy Efficient Home Upgrades](https://investinyourenergy.com/energy-efficient/energy-efficient-home-upgrades).

-### **The Alternative Fuel Vehicle Refueling Property Credit (30C)**
+### **Alternative Fuel Vehicle Refueling Property Credit**

 The Alternative Fuel Vehicle Refueling Property Credit, a provision of the Inflation Reduction Act of 2022, offers a credit of up to $1,000 for the installation of a Level 2 EV Charger at your home.
 This includes the cost of an electrician if a 240V dedicated circuit breaker is required for the installation.
 With the average home Level 2 Charger running about $550, this doesn’t leave much room for electrical cost.